Nek5000/NekDoc/source/geometry.rst

 Here, ``N0`` is the number of elements disconnected from the set of ``NEL`` elements, ``Nsets`` is the counter of disconnected sets found, and ``Nlarge sets`` is the number of sets greater than 64 elements in size.  ``Nlarge sets`` should always be 0.
 If not, please contact someone on the developer team so we can be sure to have a more optimal partition of your mesh.

-Genmap outputs an ordered set of numbers which are organized as follows Line number 1 contains the header ``nel, nactive, depth, d2, npts, nrank, noutflow``
+``genmap`` outputs an ordered set of numbers which are organized as follows Line number 1 contains the header ``nel, nactive, depth, d2, npts, nrank, noutflow``

 - ``nel``  number of elements